 While Best Buy is also competing with stores operated by Verizon Communications Inc. and AT&T Inc., selling tablet computers, e-readers and other devices gives Best Buy “an advantage over the carrier stores that aren’t psyched about selling beyond mobile phones,” said Stephen Baker, a Reston, Virginia-based analyst for NPD Group.

 Initially, Score focused on indoor malls, where Best Buy operates most of its 367 small-format stores.
 With good mall space getting scarce, he began looking at strip centers, where rents are half what they are at indoor shopping centers, Score said.

 Two thirds of the 32 mobile stores Score plans to open before Thanksgiving are in strip centers in such cities as San Antonio, Spokane, Washington and Fort Lauderdale, Florida.
 He’s eyeing vacant spots near big-draw stores, including Target Corp.
-(TGT), Home Depot Inc. (HD) and supermarket chains.
+(TGT:US), Home Depot Inc. (HD:US) and supermarket chains.

 In Florida, local managers of Best Buy mobile stores are cross-marketing with other tenants in shopping centers.
 In Miami, a store is redeeming receipts from an adjacent Papa John’s International Inc. restaurant for a discount on phone upgrades, Score said.
 A second Miami store has a similar relationship with a nearby bank.

 Best Buy says it has boosted its share of the U.S. mobile- phone market over the past six years while its total market share has remained flat.
 As such, the mobile unit has emerged as “a success story,” Joly said.